 Getting here is easy – if you are prepared

 Flørli is only accessible by ferry, with your own boat or by hiking across the mountains.
-Most days there are four daily calls in each direction of the fjord.
+Most days there are two daily calls in each direction of the fjord.
 You can bring your car on the ferry or leave it on the quay in Lauvvik, Forsand, Songesand or Lysebotn.
-If you bring your car, you can park it on the quay in Flørli, but there’s no parking at the accommodation itself.
+If you bring your car, you can park it on the quay in Flørli and walk 300m up to the accommodation.
 Groups can charter a boat, see under Groups.
 Read about how to visit Preikestolen and Kjerag from Flørli.